Mining Claims For Sale

 **Trommel Ideal!!**

-Advanced Geologic has a few placer mining claims for sale on Lights Creek.
+Advanced Geologic has four placer mining claims for sale on Lights Creek.
 Lights Creek is known for highgrade paystreaks that have yielded pounds of gold.
 When considering these claims, think about opportunities for a small to large wash plant - trommel operation.
 I think you will agree that these claims have extraordinary potential.

 These are federal mining claims and the minerals are protected by law.
 ALL mining activity on these claims is prohibited unless permission is obtained from Advanced Geologic Exploration.
 Any individual unlawfully mining on our claims without permission will be violating federal mining law and will be prosecuted to the highest extent possible.